 Step 4.
 Connecting to VNC server.

-To access remote desktop on vnc server from the windows system, you must have vnc viewer installed on your system.
+To access the remote desktop on vnc server from the windows system, you must have vnc viewer installed on your system.
 There is various vnc viewers available to use.
 Download anyone and install it on your system, for example: